Cajac/picoCTF-Writeups/picoMini_by_redpwn/Cryptography/XtraORdinary.md

 Also, if we have the flag (F) XORed with the key (K) we can XOR the result again with the key to get the flag back since `(F ^ K) ^ K = F`.
 Lastly, we don't need to consider the same fixed messages more than once because of the first fact above.

-Lets write a brute forcer script to find the right combination of extra XORing by trying all combinations of the fixed messages, that is if they are included or not in the XORing.
+Let's write a brute forcer script to find the right combination of extra XORing by trying all combinations of the fixed messages, that is if they are included or not in the XORing.
 ```python
 #!/usr/bin/env python3